The Legend of Ben Hall: Release

 The Legend of Ben Hall premiered in Forbes, New South Wales on 12 November 2016 at the Forbes Showgrounds.
 Almost 800 people attended the premiere.
 Forbes was chosen due to its historical affiliation with the outlaw and because the Forbes Shire Council had supported the project in its crowdfunding stage.
 The premiere was followed by a two-week regional and metro tour in New South Wales, Queensland, Victoria and South Australia.

 The Legend of Ben Hall had a limited theatrical release in Australia in December 2016.
 It was released on DVD, Blu-Ray and digital platforms on 2 March 2017.
 Distribution rights were picked up by Vega Baby for an 1 August 2017 release in North America.
-The film was also released in Germany in early 2017.
+The film was also released on Blu-Ray in Germany in early 2017.
 Both the North American Blu-Ray release and the Australian Blu-Ray release feature the 90-minute documentary Stand & Deliver: Making The Legend of Ben Hall, an in-depth look at how the film was conceived and its journey to completion.